-In compliance with the Energy Bureau's Policy on Management of Confidential Information," CEPR-MI-2016-0009, a table summarizing the hallmarks of this request to submit portions of the SRP is hereby included:
+In compliance with the Energy Bureau's Policy on Management of Confidential Information," a table summarizing the hallmarks of this request to submit portions of Appendix D of the Initial Budgets is hereby included.
+The portions of Appendix D that are identified below, will be submitted for the public record in redacted form to obscure the confidential information.